 Currently, 16 nuclear reactors in the UK generate around a sixth of the electricity we need.
-All but one of these reactors will be retired by 2030.
-To replace them the government is planning to commission the construction of a new generation of nuclear reactors at eight sites in the UK.
+All but one of these reactors could be retired by 2030.
+To replace them the government is in the process of commissioning the construction of a new generation of nuclear reactors at eight sites in the UK.

 The building of the reactors at each one of these sites could be a significant multi-billion pound project in its own right and generate thousands of construction industry jobs on a local and national scale.
-For example, at the peak of the work at Hinkley Point C in Somerset, which is planned to take place between 2015 and 2023, a workforce of approximately 6,000 people could be employed.
+For example, at the peak of the work at Hinkley Point C in Somerset, which is in the process of being planned to take place between 2016 and 2023, a workforce of approximately 6,000 people could be employed.

 This animation explores the inner workings of the EPR reactor and shows the different stages of the build, including earthworks, construction and electricity generation.

 To find out more about the Hinkley Point C project, visit the EDF Energy website.